DawidKrysiak/SysAdmin-HandBook/index.md.md

 ---
 share: "true"
+title: SysAdmin Handbook
+date: 2024-01-14
 ---

-This document is a set of notes on the broad subject of 'sysadmin work'.
+This page is a set of notes on the broad subject of 'sysadmin work'.

 My 'computer guy career' started as a filthy pirate at the late '80s (Arrrrrr), 6502 coder, then slowly moved to helping companies with DOS, Windows 3.x and first attempts to LAN creation and management.
 Over time, full-on Windows 9x, NT administration, sizeable LAN creation.
 Then Linux came about and my world just exploded.